What Is A Diesel Heater?

 See Also: Portable Diesel Heater RV Storage Compartment Install

-Because there’s no need to install fuel pumps or a way to get diesel into the heater the installation process is pretty straightforward and everything you need is included.
+Because there’s no need to install fuel pumps or a way to get diesel into the heater the installation process is pretty straightforward.

 This makes the 12 volt heater way more portable.
 The only thing you have to worry about is being able to easily refill the fuel tank.